samyarsworld/chess-ai/README.md

 <a name="installation"></a>
 ### Installation
 - Switch to Python3.
-- Follow the code below to create virtual environment and install the necessary libraries.
+- Follow the code below to create a virtual environment and install the necessary libraries.
 (Currently tested on Python 3.8 and Python 3.10)
 ```
 git clone https://github.com/samyarsworld/chess-ai.git